babab/springwhiz/README.md

 may still be done.

+### Notepad / Pastebin

+- Create private, secret or open notes
+- Syntax higlighting for 236 (mixtures of) programming and markup languages
+- Render markdown and/or reStructuredText to HTML
+- Raw output in text/plain format

+Create notes, which can be any content or textfile you like.
+You can keep your notes private, share them via a secret url (much like Github gists) or create 'open' notes, which are listed and viewable for everybody.

+View notes in raw format or with added linenumbers and optional syntax highlighting.
+Syntax highlighting is added using Pygments which has great support for a huge array of languages.

+When the type is set to **markdown** or **reStructuredText** the note can be rendered to HTML using Django's built-in support for these markup languages.

 ### Search / command box

 Enhance your browsing experience with a simple command line.
 Prefix your query